This week we will examine all that the Bible book of Proverbs has to say about anger.

 20:3 Keeping away from strife is an honor for a man, but any fool will quarrel.

-At this particular juncture in the outline, another very special skill at living life is contained in Proverb 26:17, which identifies more of the principle stated in the aforementioned.
+At this particular juncture in the outline, another very special skill at living life is contained in Proverbs 26:17, which identifies more of the principle stated in the aforementioned.
 It pertains to the foolishness of entangling yourself in another’s transgression.
-It is wise not get get involved in the quarrels between others, quarrels that have nothing to do with you.
+It is wise not to get involved in the quarrels between others, quarrels that have nothing to do with you.

 26:17 Like one who takes a dog by the ears is he who passes by and meddles with strife not belonging to him.